grscheller/scheller-linux-archive/linux/info/vimNotes/advTradViCommands.md

 Like a mark, the cursor is also a "zero-width" entity between the highlighted character and the preceeding character.
 If the mark is before the cursor in the file, the selection does not contain the highlighted character.
-Just like the `yb` _Normal Mode_ command does.
+Just like the behavior of the `yb` _Normal Mode_ command.